Top 10 SMS marketing myths debunked: best practices, examples + expert advice

-SMS marketing has long had a reputation for being intrusive and difficult to set up.
+SMS marketing has a reputation for being intrusive and difficult to set up.
+Fortunately, neither are true.

 Today’s connected customers are exposed to so much information, it can be hard to get their attention.
 That’s where SMS marketing comes in handy.
 Businesses can deliver their message straight to customers’ pockets—and have their undivided attention while doing so.